Course Outline

 Quantitative analysis.

-- Protocol specific analysis (e.g.: TCP Stream Graphs).
+- Protocol-specific analysis (e.g., TCP Stream Graphs).

-- Advanced custom statistics with I/O Graph.
+- Advanced custom statistics using I/O Graph.

 - Flow visualization.